airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 #### Attributes, Uniforms and Varyings

-The data passed between parts of a WebGL program has three different names:
+The data passed between parts of a WebGL program have three different names:

 An *attribute* is data loaded into a GPU buffer, usually at the start of a program, for the vertex shader.
 It is usually a long array of values that represent the vertices of a shape, and vertex specific properties.
 A vertex shader instance will only have access to a single vertex and its associated attributes.

 A *uniform* is the data passed from CPU to GPU at frame draw time.
 Each uniform can only be 1 to 4 values long.
 Uniforms are available to all vertices in the vertex shader and all pixels in the fragment shader.

 A *varying* is data passed from the vertex shader to the fragment shader.
 The vertex shader will define a *varying* for the current vertex it is operating on.
 The fragment shader will operate on a pixel that will typically be inside a triangle defined with three vertices.
-The varying value for each of the three pixels will be interpolated to a single value passed to the fragment shader.
-For example, if each pixel has a different color and the color is passed as a varying from the vertex shader to the fragment shader, then the fragment shader will recieive a color that is the average of the three colors weighted by the position of the pixel relative to the three pixels.
+The varying value for each of the three vertices will be interpolated to a single value passed to the fragment shader.
+For example, if each vertex has a different color and the color is passed as a varying from the vertex shader to the fragment shader, then the fragment shader will recieive a color that is the average of the three colors weighted by the position of the pixel relative to the three pixels.

 #### Shader Language